SparkPost/support-docs/articles/faq/sparkpost-eu-faq.md

 ---
 title: "SparkPost EU FAQ"
-description: "FAQ for our new EU based Service..."
+description: "FAQ for our EU based Service..."
 ---

 ## How do I get started with SparkPost EU?